Talis was contracted by the City of Bayswater to deliver a detailed site investigation for the Gibbney Sporting Reserve situated in Maylands, Perth.

-Talis conducted all investigations in accordance with the DER Assessment and Management of Contaminated Sites- Guidelines (2014) and the National Environmental Protection (Assessment of Site Contamination) Measures 1999 (Amended 2013).
-The assessment of landfill gas was undertaken in accordance with CIRIA C665-Assessing risks posed by hazardous ground gases to buildings.
+Talis conducted all investigations in accordance with the DWER Assessment and Management of Contaminated Sites- Guidelines (2014), and the National Environmental Protection (Assessment of Site Contamination) Measures 1999 (Amended 2013).
+The assessment of landfill gas was undertaken per CIRIA C665 (Assessment of Risks Posed by Hazardous Ground Gases to Buildings).

 Through our work and detailed risk assessment, Talis was able to establish a low risk to potential site users and the surrounding environment while proving the generation of landfill gas had ceased and that the site was ultimately suitable for its current use.